-Roberto Baggio ruined Edwin van der Sar with the best first touch of all time
+Roberto Baggio ruined Van der Sar with the best first touch of all time

 Those who deal in absolutes will tell you the best touch a footballer can make is the one which sends the ball into the opponents’ net.
 These people can’t have watched Roberto Baggio in his pomp.

 The ‘Divine Ponytail’ scored goals wherever he played – more than 300 of them for club and country, all told – but the numbers alone will only commit you to memory for so long.